Lent (54)

 2017 (4)

 Today we celebrate Ash Wednesday, the day that around the world marks the beginning of Lent.
-Although Lent is often thought of as a time for repentance and penance – and it is certainly that – it is also a happy time because it is the way we prepare as Christians for Easter, …
+Although Lent is often thought of as a time for repentance and penance – and it is certainly that – it is also a happy time because it is the way we prepare as Christians …

 4 min (644 words)